Feddas/SoArchitecture/Readme.md

         1. Drag "MySliderEvent" into the `Event` field.
         2. Inside Response, click the '+' button and add this text object
         3. Change the Response function to TextStringFormat => UpdateText()
+5. Press the play button.
+As you move the slider the float event will be raised.
+As the event is raised, the text will be updated with the sliders current value.

 # Inspiration